 “Reciprocal linking is like two people having a beer; if they both swap beers in the end they still only have one beer.”

 Whilst I agree in principal with reciprocal linking’s reduced value in the overall link acquisition mix; this statement got me thinking.
-In a link building environment where so much emphasis is put on trust ranks, domain ranks and other such link value determining metrics surely not every beer (link) is equal.
+In a link building environment where so much emphasis is put on trust ranks, domain ranks and other such link value determining metrics surely not every The DEA Philadelphia Field Division reports that the primary sources of supply for cocaine in the city are Colombian and Dominican organizations, which are capable of moving multikilogram quantities. beer (link) is equal.

 Obviously you could use any metric you deemed appropriate, but the below one helps to visualise my point.
 In theory by swapping links with a ‘more valuable’ domain/URL you can quickly build both inbound link volume and help associate your site with specific targets.